 Cleavages are significant and protracted divisions of society that are often, but not necessarily, reflected in the political party system.
-Cleavages may be manifested in ethnic, class, regional or religious conflicts.
+Cleavages may be manifest in ethnic, class, regional or religious conflicts as well as those regarding national citizenship.

 Please assess the extent to which the political leadership is able to depolarize structural conflicts, to prevent society from falling apart along these cleavages, and to establish as broad a consensus as possible across the dividing lines.